vishal1357v/19AI550_new/Ex.No.2_FirstScript_in_unity.md

 ### DATE:
 ### REGISTER NUMBER :
 ### AIM:
- To learn the basic scripting in Unity and print welcome message
+ To learn the basic scripting in Unity and print welcome message in Console window.
 ### Procedure:
 1. Start the program
 2. Open the Unity hub and Create a new 3D project